Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: M ulti -m ode v ibronic e ffects in s ite b asis

-These results demonstrate that the interaction between 0-0 transitions is significantly suppressed by a local vibronic coupling to high-frequency intra-pigment modes, and a multi-mode vibronic mixing of 0-0 and 0-1 transitions can modify absorption line shapes even if the mixing is not strong enough to change the energy-gap between absorption peaks.
+These results demonstrate that the interaction between 0-0 transitions is significantly suppressed by a local vibronic coupling to high-frequency intra-pigment modes, and a multi-mode vibronic mixing of 0-0 and 0-1 transitions can modify absorption line shapes even if the mixing is not strong enough to change the energy-gap between absorption peaks originating from 0-0 transitions.
 This is similar to the properties of bare exciton states where the energy-gap between excitons is close to the difference in site energies, $|\varepsilon_2-\varepsilon_1|$, when the electronic coupling $V$ between monomers is sufficiently weak, but such a weak coupling can induce notable redistribution of oscillator strengths, leading to large difference in transition dipole strengths of exciton states~\cite{Renger_1996JPC}.
+The Lamb shift induced by low-frequency protein motions can increase or decrease the energy-gap between absorption peaks, similar to the multi-mode vibronic mixing induced by the intra-pigment modes, hinting that characterisation of the environmental structures of photosynthetic pigment-protein complexes is essential to understand the optical responses of these systems.
 We note that in photosynthetic systems, pigments may be coupled to non-identical vibrational environments, characterised by different spectral densities.
 Even in this case, one can generalise our approach and show that the effective coupling between 0-0 transitions of sites $i$ and $j$ is given by $V_{ij}\exp(-\frac{1}{2}\sum_{k}(s_{i,k}+s_{j,k}))$ where $V_{ij}$ denotes the bare electronic coupling between sites $i$ and $j$ of a multi-chromophoric system, and $s_{i,k}$ the Huang-Rhys factors of the intra-pigment modes locally coupled to site $i$.
-The Lamb shift induced by low-frequency protein motions can increase or decrease the energy-gap between absorption peaks, similar to the multi-mode vibronic mixing induced by intra-pigment modes, hinting that characterisation of the environmental structures of photosynthetic pigment-protein complexes is essential to understand the optical responses of these systems.